-Employees can choose to solve the matter themselves by approaching the harasser or bully, telling him or her that their behaviour is unwelcome and that it must stop.
+People can choose to solve the matter themselves by approaching the harasser or bully, telling him or her that their behaviour is unwelcome and that it must stop.
 Otherwise a formal complaint will be made using the procedure outlined below.